Statistics on civilian search and rescue helicopter activity in the United Kingdom.

 The operational phase of a new contract to provide civilian search and rescue helicopter (SARH) services in the United Kingdom commenced in April 2015.
 These new arrangements, managed by the Maritime and Coastguard Agency (MCA), have taken over from the previous mixture of military and coastguard SAR services.

-- around two thirds of taskings involving rescue or recovery
+- around 53% of taskings involved rescue or recovery

-- land-based taskings accounted for 43% of all taskings
+- land-based taskings accounted for half of all taskings